 - A is the total amount you will wind up with at the end of the timeframe

-Fortunately, you don't need to be a math whiz to put the formula to work.
-You can use one of the many online calculators to figure out how much interest will accrue and how compounding can impact your savings or debt.
-However, the formula can offer insight into how compounding works.
+Fortunately, you don't need to be a math whiz or to calculate interest by hand—there are many online calculators you can plug your numbers into instead.
+However, the formula can offer insight into compounding.

 Similarly, the more often interest compounds, the faster the growth.
 For example, here's how different frequencies impact the growth of $1,000 with a 10% interest rate.